solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 ## Step 2: Upgrade glooctl

+Install or upgrade `glooctl`.
+When you upgrade, specify the Gloo Edge OSS version that corresponds to the Gloo Edge Enterprise version you want to upgrade to.
+To find the OSS version that corresponds to each Gloo Edge Enterprise release, see the [Gloo Edge Enterprise changelogs]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}).

-{{% notice note %}}
+{{% notice warning %}}
-Install or upgrade to a version of `glooctl` that matches the version of the Gloo Edge server components in your cluster.
 Because `glooctl` can create resources in your cluster, such as with commands like `glooctl add route`, you might have errors in Gloo Edge if you create resources with an older version of `glooctl`.
 {{% /notice %}}

 You can upgrade `glooctl` in the following ways: